gmgu/study-triton/1_hello_triton/README.md

 ## What is Triton
-Triton is python library for GPU programming.
+Triton is a python library for GPU programming.
 It is similar to the CUDA C++ language.
 In this lecture, we will learn how to code Triton program.

 ## A Triton kernel that prints "Hello Triton Kernel!"
-Let's write a simple python script that print "Hello Triton Kernel!" using Triton.
+Let's write a simple python script that prints "Hello Triton Kernel!" using Triton.

 ```bash
 import torch